parchment-io/cdsWebserver/directoryServer/src/main/docker/README.md

 If your output shows that one or more of the containers are not running, something failed.
 You can look back at the console output from "docker-compose up".
 Error messages in red should describe related issues.
 You and also look at apache log files which are mounted at ./docker_container_data/edex-ds-proxy/logs

 4) At this point, your containers are running, but the directory server still needs to be deployed to the app server container and the database initialized.
 For this step, invoke "mvn -Denv=ci clean package".
 This will create the required database on the database server (edex-ds-db) and deploy the app to the app server (edex-ds-app).
+You can optionally just run the "deploy.sh" script in the root directory.

 5) Verify that you can browse to the app server.
 For this step, you should verify that "http://172.17.0.4/directory_server/login" renders the directory server's login page.
 Note that by default, if no other docker containers were running before invoking "docker-compose up", docker will use the following IP addresses: